Chart Color Schemes

 Austins Ferry - Granton's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Health data shows positive outcomes for Austins Ferry - Granton residents, with AreaSearch's analysis revealing mortality rates and health conditions largely matching national benchmarks.
-Common health issues are seen across both young and old age groups.
-Private health cover stands at approximately 48% (2,215 people), lower than Greater Hobart's 51.7% and the national average of 55.7%.
+Health data indicates relatively positive outcomes for Austins Ferry - Granton residents, with AreaSearch's analysis of mortality rates and health conditions showing results broadly in line with national benchmarks.
+A fairly standard level of common health conditions is seen across both young and old age cohorts, and the rate of private health cover is very low at approximately 48% of the total population (~2,215 people).
+This compares to 51.7% across Greater Hobart.
+The national average is 55.7%.

 Frequently Asked Questions - Health